andrevidela/Research-report/Thesis/index.md

 --               └ Increment the reference count
 ```

 This function is exactly the same as our `copy` function from the chapter on linearity, except it has an additional instruction `inc`.
 This instruction tells the runtime to _increase_ the reference count of `x` because it's been duplicated.
-In order to understand the intuition behind this behaviour let us examine a simpler function, the identity function:
+To understand the intuition behind this behaviour let us examine a simpler function, the identity function:

 ```haskell
 id : a -> a
 id x = x
 ```

-This function needs not allocating, freeing, incrementing or decrementing a variable or a counter.
-It simply takes the argument and return it without modifications, its memory space is left untouched.
-Modifying this function to return a pair instead makes is so that we share _an additional reference_ to our value.
+This function needs not allocating, freeing, incrementing, or decrementing of a variable or a counter.
+It simply takes the argument and returns it without modifications, its memory space is left untouched.
+Modifying this function to return a pair instead makes it so that we share _an additional reference_ to our value.
 This additional reference must be accounted for and this is why `makePairOf` increments the reference count by one.
 If it were to return a triple, the variable's reference count would be increased by two.

 We've seen how different semirings can have different semantics.
 If Idris2 used `Nat` as a semiring we could write the following program: